-Company

-2016 2015

-S\$'000 S\$'000

-Equity shares, at cost 4,113 4,113

-The Group has the following investi ment in subsidiarie ·s:
+The Group has the following investment in subsidiaries:

-e e.eapas are renerringrest.

-Name Country of incorporation Principal activities (Principal place of activities) owne tion of ership erest

-2016 2015

-%

-Held by the Company:

-Singapore Cancer Centre Pte.
-Ltd. i ("SCC") Singapore Provide specialist doctors and medical staff to operate Parkway Cancer Centre which is a division of Parkway Hospitals Singapore Pte.
-Ltd. for the provision of specialist oncology services (Singapore) 100 100

-TalkMed Vietnam Pte.
-Ltd. i Singapore Provide specialised medical oncology services (Vietnam) 100 100

-Stem Med Pte.
-Ltd. i Singapore Provide services related to the processing, culturing and storage of stem cells (Singapore) 60 60
+Name Country of incorporation Proportion of effective ownership interest 2017 % 2016 % Held by the Company: Singapore Cancer Centre Pte.
+Ltd. (" SCC ") a Singapore Provision of specialist doctors and medical staff to operate Parkway Cancer Centre which is a division of Parkway Hospitals Singapore Pte.
+Ltd. for specialist oncology services (Singapore) 100 100 TalkMed Vietnam Pte.
+Ltd.a Singapore Provision of specialised medical oncology services (Vietnam) 100 100 TalkMed China Pte.
+Ltd. ac Singapore Provision of healthcare-related services (China) 100 - Stem Med Pte.
+Ltd.a (" Stem Med ") Singapore Provision of services related to the processing, culturing and storage of stem cells (Singapore) 57 60